不求谌解

 const fruits = ['apple', 'banana', 'cucumber'];

-// very good - "names" implies that the array contains strings
+// good - "names" implies the array contents are strings

 const fruitNames = ['apple', 'banana', 'cucumber'];